-- (1) Current status of the industry - 1.
-Global textile industry resulted in a shift of production locations to emerging low-cost countries, such as China, India, Vietnam, Bangladesh, and Pakistan, and textile and garment trade grew faster than in the era of quota restrictions.
-The main factors affecting the global textile industry are described below :
+The textile industry involves the sections from fiber, spinning, weaving, dyeing and finishing to final products.
+The liberalization of textile trade in 2005 resulted in a shift of production locations to emerging low-cost countries, such as China, India, Vietnam, Bangladesh, and Pakistan, and textile and garment trade grew faster than in the era of quota restrictions.
+The main factors affecting the global textile industry are described below: